The Bluetones

 The Bluetones are an English indie rock band, formed in Hounslow, Greater London, in 1993.
 The band's members are Mark Morriss on vocals, Adam Devlin on guitar, Mark's brother Scott Morriss on bass guitar, and Eds Chesters on drums.
 A fifth member, Richard Payne, came on board between 1998 and 2002.
 The band was originally named "The Bottlegarden".

-The band has scored thirteen Top 40 singles and three Top 10 albums in the UK charts.
+The band has scored thirteen top 40 singles and three top 10 albums on the UK charts.
 Although their commercial success waned in the post-Britpop era, they continued to tour and release new records.
-Their most recent album A New Athens was released in May 2010.
+Their most recent album, A New Athens was released in May 2010.

 History

 After the release of two singles on Fierce Panda Records, the band signed to A&M Records and released Expecting to Fly on their own sublabel Superior Quality Recordings.
 The album entered the UK Albums Chart at number one, and featured the singles "Bluetonic" and "Slight Return", with the latter climbing to #2 on the UK charts.
 Following the touring and promotional duties for Expecting to Fly, the band released stand-alone single "Marblehead Johnson" to bridge the gap between albums.

 The second Bluetones album, Return to the Last Chance Saloon, was released in 1998.
 While failing to repeat the commercial success of their debut, it reached the top 10 in the UK album charts and spawned the hit singles "Solomon Bites the Worm" and "If...".

 In 2000 the Bluetones released their third album, Science & Nature, which again reached the Top 10 and featured the hit singles "Keep the Home Fires Burning" and "Autophilia".

 After a best-of album in 2002, the band released their fourth studio album Luxembourg to mixed reviews in 2003.

 A three-album deal was signed in late 2005 with the Cooking Vinyl record label, promptly followed by the limited release of E.P.
 Serenity Now and a full UK tour.

-In early 2006, Universal issued a comprehensive box set of all The Bluetones singles and B-sides released between 1995 and 2003, A Rough Outline.
+In early 2006, Universal issued a comprehensive box set of all the Bluetones singles and B-sides released between 1995 and 2003, A Rough Outline.

 A single, entitled "My Neighbour's House", was released in the UK on 18 September 2006.
 The single was taken from their self-titled album, which was released on 9 October that year.
 It failed to chart in the UK Albums Chart after its first week on sale.
 The album was also released in the United States, the first such occurrence since their debut.
 Although no reason was cited, on 1 October 2006, it was announced that a planned nine-date tour of North America and Australia had been scrapped.
 However, on 1 November 2006, the band began a month-long tour of Europe in support of their new release, including two sold-out nights at Glasgow's King Tuts.